 Buildings and groups of buildings that contribute to the character of the precinct date from two key periods: 1850s-1870s and 1910s-1930s.
 The precinct includes most of the timber weatherboard cottages in Watsons Bay, which is the largest concentration in Woollahra Municipality.
 The key contributory groups are:

 Victoria Street

-Surviving single storey weatherboard and mason; cottages, and a two storey c1930s house on a larger allotment, with duplex (flat) at corner of Pacific Street.
+Surviving single storey weatherboard and masonry cottages, and a two storey c1930s house on a larger allotment, with Inter-War flat building at corner of Pacific Street.

 Pacific Street